tethysplatform/tethys/docs/contribute/code.rst

 Managing Issues
 ===============

-This section explains how Issues are used to track bugs, feature requests, and other tasks for the Tethys Platform, and how they facilitate discussion, planning, and task assignment.
-It also highlights the need to reference relevant issues in pull requests and the importance of labeling issues for better categorization and prioritization.
+Understand how Issues are used to track bugs, feature requests, and other tasks for Tethys Platform, and how they facilitate discussion, planning, and task assignment.
+This guide highlights the need to reference relevant issues in pull requests and the importance of labeling issues for better categorization and prioritization.

 .. toctree::
    :maxdepth: 1